 To begin with, the concept is ancient.
 Many things were lost in the ravages of Irk's first interplanetary war, which will be further elaborated under Control Brains.
 In essence, what remained intact of their culture afterwards was heavily filtered folklore and shameless anti-emotional propaganda.
 It is a testament to the sheer power of Zleek'a'den that it survived the purge, despite its inherent individualism and passion.

 We have already mentioned that an Irken must never cease fighting, just as a Morphian shark must never cease to swim, lest it suffocate from grime encrusted gills.
 Zleek'a'den is a primal bond, formed from the most intimate of relationships available to an Irken: conflict.
-The partners of Zleek'a'den might be considered archrivals—every move, every breath, every insult comes back somehow between them.
-Once invoked, it has three principal parts: Jurkadir ("to attack; to mess with"), kur'taylir ("to hold in one's heart"), gra'tua ("vengeance").
+The partners of Zleek'a'den might be considered archrivals—every move, every breath, every plot comes back somehow to the engagement between them.
+Once invoked, it has three principal aspects: Jurkadir ("to attack; to mess with"), kur'taylir ("to hold in one's heart"), gra'tua ("vengeance").
 The etymology of these terms is telling, but for lack of space their basic meaning will do.

-Though in the modern age these pair bonds are rare, Irkens tied in such a way have been known to commit every crime from murder to defection for the sake of their fight.
+Though in the modern age these pair bonds are rare, Irkens tied in such a way have been known to commit every crime from murder to defection for the sake of their ongoing struggle.
 In the days of their first contact with the galaxy, and Irken poet once wrote:

-Today, the Machine's agenda leaves little room for such statements—any non-patriotic statements at all, really—but the burn is just as strong.
+Today, the Machine's agenda leaves little room for such statements from the lower ranks—any non-patriotic statements at all, really—but the burn is just as strong.
 Your author once encountered a Zleek'a'den pair-bond in the depths of Vortian space.

 It shall suffice to say that such couples are not to be taken lightly.